 '''

--- coding: utf-8 --

 neo.io have been split in 2 level API:

 neo.io: this API give neo object

 neo.rawio: this API give raw data as they are in files.

 Developper are encourage to use neo.rawio.

 When this is done the neo.io is done automagically with

 this king of following code.

 Author: sgarcia

-m m m

 from neo.io.basefromrawio import BaseFromRaw

 from neo.rawio.examplerawio import ExampleRawIO

 class ExampleIO(ExampleRawIO, BaseFromRaw):

 name = 'example IO'

 description = "Fake IO"

 This is an inportant choice when there are several channels.

-'split-all': 1 AnalogSignal each 1 channel
+'split-all' : 1 AnalogSignal each 1 channel

 'group-by-same-units' : one 2D AnalogSignal for each group of channel with,

-⇒same units
+\hookrightarrowsame units

 prefered_signal_group_mode = 'group-by-same-units'

 def init(self, filename=''):

 ExampleRawIO.init(self, filename=filename)

-BaseFromRaw.init(self, filename)
+BaseFromRaw. init (self, filename)

 '''